nicolas-bock/cifar_mlrf/README.md

 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in reporting │   └── ...
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── MLRF                <- Source code for use in this project.
+└── MLRF               <- Source code for use in this project
     │
     ├── __init__.py    <- Makes MLRF a Python module
     │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    ├── config.py      <- Scripts to configurate paths etc.
     │
-    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    ├── dataset.py     <- Scripts to download and generate data
     │
+    ├── features.py    <- Scripts to turn raw data into features for modeling │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    ├── model_utils.py <- Scripts to define utilities like pipeline, classifiers, and load/save methods
-    │   ├── predict_model.py
-    │   └── train_model.py
     │
+    ├── modeling       <- Scripts to train models and then use trained models to make │   │                 predictions
+    │   ├── predict.py
+    │   └── train.py
+    │
-    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+    └── plots.py       <- Scripts to create exploratory and results oriented visualizations │
+    └── setup.py       <- Scipt to create a package from the project
 ```

 --------